Bird Model 43 RF Wattmeter Repair Tips

 - I've been told that you can remove the wattmeter element covers with a hair dryer or hot air gun.
 This has not worked well for me.
 It takes a lot of heat.

-- Don't use MEK on the newer Bird elements unless you know it will not damage the plastic covers.
-I have never tried to remove the cover on the new Bird Elements with plastic covers using MEK.
-In general these plastic covers can be pried up with a small screwdriver.
+- Don't use MEK on the newer Bird elements, it will damage the platic.
+In general these plastic covers can usually be pried up with a small screwdriver.

 A Look Inside The Bird Elements

 Calibration and Repair for Bird Wattmeter Elements